stappersg/vBook/src/reference/vSL/objects.md

 # Objects

-Objects are used to create configuration variables declared through rhai functions.
+Objects are used to create configuration variables declared through Rhai functions.

 ## Type of implemented objects